JoeMartin98/Portfolio/README.md

 •	Group project –                 Unity Group Project - Group management + Educational Game
 •	Artificial Intelligence -       Logic Programming, Search algorithms, PDDL Programming

-All work from the above shall be provided in the project repository.
+All work from the above shall be provided in the wiki.

 ### Research/Dissertation
 •       An investigation into the effect of automation in vehicles on user perception and driving ability
 •       1 Year project
 •       Written in Unity
-•       Thesis in Project Repository
+•       Thesis in wiki

 ### Skills & Characteristics
 •	Understanding of C++, C#, Unity and Visual Studios